 An endpoint knows the physical address of the bus owner by keeping track of which physical address was used when the endpoint received its EID assignment through the Set Endpoint ID command.
 The endpoint can send this command to the bus owner using the null destination EID value.
 This eliminates the need for the endpoint to also keep track of the EID of the bus owner.
-The request and response
+The request and response parameters are specified in Table 33.

-Table 33 - Resolve UUID Message
+Table 33 - Resolve UUID message

+Byte Description

-Byte Description Request data 1:16 Requested UUID 17 Entry Handle (0x00 to access first entries in table) Response data 1 Completion Code Next Entry Handle (Use this value to request the next set of entries, if any.)
+Request data 1:16 Requested UUID

+17 Entry Handle (0x00 to access first entries in table)

+Byte Description Response data 1 Completion Code 2 Next Entry Handle (Use this value to request the next set of entries, if any.)
 If the EID table data exceeds what can be carried in a single MCTP control response.
 0xFF = No more entries 3 Number of EID entries being returned in this response.
-4:N One or more routing table entries, formatted per Table 13.
+4:N One or more routing table entries, formatted per Table 34.
 This field will be absent if the number of EID entries is 0x00.

-Table 34 - Resolve UUID Message Entry Format
+Table 34 - Resolve UUID message entry format